Sep-Fading/SWE_Project_Backend/README.md

 ## How to use the repository:
  - For any of the steps if you google how to do them you should get your answer, if you're unsure.
+Also can ask the group.

  - Obviously keep your code neat and well commented so people know what everything does and what your variables mean.